max0x7ba/atomic_queue/README.md

 Available containers are:
 * `AtomicQueue` - a fixed size ring-buffer for atomic elements.
-* `BlockingAtomicQueue` - a faster fixed size ring-buffer for atomic elements which busy-waits when empty or full.
+* `OptimistAtomicQueue` - a faster fixed size ring-buffer for atomic elements which busy-waits when empty or full.
 * `AtomicQueue2` - a fixed size ring-buffer for non-atomic elements.
-* `BlockingAtomicQueue2` - a faster fixed size ring-buffer for non-atomic elements which busy-waits when empty or full.
+* `OptimistAtomicQueue2` - a faster fixed size ring-buffer for non-atomic elements which busy-waits when empty or full.

 A few well-known containers are used for reference in the benchmarks:
 * `boost::lockfree::spsc_queue` - a wait-free single producer single consumer queue from Boost library.